waku-org/pm/draft-roadmap/integrate_rln_with_waku_api.md

 **FURPS**:
 - U3.
 Application does not need to do a Web3 RPC call for every tree change to generate or validate messages.
+- U4.
+Application can transfer tokens and register membership with a single transaction.

 **Checklist**:
 - [ ] Specs: link to specs and/or API definition